 For additional information, the Student Code of Conduct can be viewed online.

-The policy obligates users to respect the rights of others, avoid uses that burden system resources or introduce viruses, and protect the secrecy of passwords.
+The policy requires users to respect the rights of others, avoid activities that burden system resources or introduce viruses, and protect the secrecy of passwords.
 Users are also prohibited from engaging in a variety of listed activities.
 The policy includes provisions on privacy rights, monitoring of use and sanctions for violations.
-All users are responsible for knowing the college's policy and are deemed to have accepted the restrictions by utilizing the technology resources.
+All technology users are responsible for knowing the college's policy and adhering to the guidelines and restrictions contained within them.

 The College expects that students shall receive and read their electronic communications on a frequent and timely basis.
 Failure to do so shall not absolve the student from knowing of and complying with the contents of all electronic communications, some of which will be time-critical.